 Cardiovascular exercise is an important part of any training program.
 After all, your heart is the most important muscle you have!
 When it stops, so do you – permanently.
-Cardio not only helps your heart stay healthy, it’s a calorie burner and a mood enhancer.
+Cardio not only helps your heart stay healthy, but it’s also a calorie burner and a mood enhancer.
 Who doesn’t enjoy the feeling of endorphins flowing through their veins after a cardio session!
 However, certain habits can reduce the benefits you get from aerobic exercise.
 How many of these cardio mistakes do you make?

 Cardio Mistakes #1: Distracted Cardio